Frequently Asked Questions

-Rates vary depending on the home care requested or required (medical and non-medical; supplied by a licensed health practitioner or a home support assistant).
+Rates vary depending on the home care requested or required (non-medical; supplied by a licensed health practitioner or a home support assistant).
 See the table on our Services page for rates.

 Find out from Choice in Support for Independent Living (CSIL) to find out if you can receive government funding to pay for these services.

 How do I pay for services I’m receiving?

 When filling out and signing the paperwork for the services requested, you are signing a contract.
 This contract will explain that you will be invoiced for services received and payment is expected within within a certain time frame, depending if you are a one-time, weekly or monthly client.
 Payment is to be made to Home to the End by cash, cheque, money order or e-transfer.
 A receipt will be issued to you, and in some cases can be used as a tax receipt for income taxes.

 A client should not give payment to the employee providing the home care services.
 We would continue to invoice for these services and expect payment to Home to the End.